TriesteCitizen/ctf-writeups/README.md

 - Command Injection (modify payload according to given program/check for environment variables)
 - (PHP/Bash) Reverse Shells ( https://www.invicti.com/learn/reverse-shell/ )
 - Enumeration (with hidden directories)
+- robots.txt
+- SSRF (Server-Side Request Forgery)
+  1. Check for any hidden server, where crafted requests from a vulnerable server to internal or external resources can be done using Burp Suite (url parameter can maybe be modified)
 - Does the webserver host multiple websites?
   1. If yes -> add that domain name to the etc/hosts file with the IP-Address
 - LFI (Local File Inclusion) https://www.hackthebox.com/files/cheatsheet-file-inclusion.pdf